tfabris/BlueGigaEmpeg/README.txt

 Monitor program can find a port to connect to.

-When using the Arduino Serial Monitor program, set it to 115200 baud, with either Newline or "Both NL and CR" as line endings.
+When using the Arduino Serial Monitor program, set it to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
 If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.